Element learning: a systematic approach of accelerating finite element-type methods via machine learning, with applications to radiative transfer: Introduction

 The second type of these methods employs neural networks to approximate operators, with methods like Neural Operator \cite{kovachki2023neural,molinaro2023neural} and DeepOnet \cite{lu2021learning} serving as leading examples.
 A primary advantage of these methods hinges on their speed -- once trained, solving a problem is simply a forward propagation of the network.
-For instance, in \cite{pathak2022fourcastnet}, it was reported that the neural operator based method can be significantly faster than classical finite volume/difference based methods in weather simulation.
+For instance, in \cite{pathak2022fourcastnet}, it was reported that the neural operator based method can be {orders of magnitude} faster than classical finite volume/difference based methods in weather simulation. {This suggests great potential of using machine learning to accelerate computation.}

 However, this type of approach is essentially data-driven and its performance can depend on the training samples and how well it generalizes.
 Consequently, the reliability of the result may falter during extreme events, as indicated in \cite{pathak2022fourcastnet}.
-In addition to this, these methods can be constrained by the geometry of the domain and boundary conditions.
-For instance, the Fourier Neural Operator method that relies on Fourier expansion for solution representation is specifically tailored for rectangular/cubic domains with periodic boundary conditions \cite{kovachki2023neural}.
+In addition to this, { it is common for these approaches to be constrained} by the geometry of the domain and boundary conditions.
+For instance, the Fourier Neural Operator method that relies on Fourier expansion for solution representation is specifically tailored for rectangular/cubic domains with periodic boundary conditions \cite{kovachki2023neural}. {However, there are recent attempts to extend operator learning to more complex geometries \cite{serrano2024operator,li2024geometry}.